ViralTexts/gtr-clusters/clusters/18420416-sn83016348-TheWorldIsAgreeable.md

 <table style="width: 100%;"><tr><td style="width: 50%">

-ented by a loafer in a
-gilt-edged jacket and half boots or high lows, as
-Boz calls them, with a three days* beard, and a
-felt of hair that would make the fortune of a
-mattress stuffer.
-In the last scene Gpslpr carri­
-ed the only sword on the stage, Tell snatehed it
-from him and politely ran him through with his
-own weapon.
-The boy, Albert, floored the bul*
-ley, Sarnerq, by a dig in the ribs, while the Aus­
-trian army ‘awfully arrayed* stood in the hack
-ground with his hands in his breeches pockets
-‘smiling at the ruin,’and thus was the indepen­
-dence of Switzerland achieved.”
 NOBLE SENTIMENTS.—This is an agreea­
 ble world after all.
 If we would only bring
 ourselves to look at the objects that surround us